freeatnet/tootsie/README.md

 Tootsie
 =======

+**Note: Tootsie is currently distributed as an application, and no longer as a gem.**

-Tootsie (formerly called Tranz) is a simple, robust, scalable audio/video/image transcoding/modification application.
+Tootsie is a simple, robust, scalable audio/video/image transcoding/modification application.

 Tootsie can transcode audio, video and images between different formats, and also perform basic manipulations such as photo scaling and cropping, for generating thumbnails and photos at different resolutions.